-Food photography with your smartphone may have a stigma attached to it, but we have some food photography tips to make your photos so good that you won’t care.
+Food photography with your smartphone may have a stigma attached to it, but we have some food photography tips to make your photos so enjoyable that you won’t care.

-Also, the stigma largely because people do food photography so incorrectly.
+Also, the stigma exists because people do food photography so incorrectly.

 Typically, the pictures aren’t aesthetically pleasing and – to be honest – the photographer has the pallet of a picky seven-year-old.
-We get it…you like chicken tenders and curly fries.
-Literally, everyone does Brad…
+We get it, you like chicken tenders and curly fries.
+Everyone does Brad…

-With a few nifty food photography tips with your smartphone though you can turn those annoying, ‘I’m just gonna keep-scrolling’ posts into ones that have your friends drooling.
+With a few nifty food photography tips with your smartphone though you can turn those annoying, ‘I’m just going to keep-scrolling’ posts into ones that have your friends drooling.